-Google’s Mobile First Index is Google’s pivot to using mobile versions of websites when it comes to indexing and ranking sites in the search results pages (SERPs).
+Google’s mobile first index is Google’s pivot to using mobile versions of websites when it comes to indexing and ranking sites in the search results pages (SERPs).
 This has been a reflection of the increasing use of mobile phones to browse the web, access websites and, most importantly, search for sites and businesses using Google’s search engine.

 Whilst it is not recommended to have separate mobile and desktop versions of the same site (as content can easily differ and this can be an issue) most modern CMS’s can generate a mobile ‘version’ of the original site using CSS which will adjust elements of the website’s design based on screen width.
-These are then placed for optimal display on a mobile or tablet (ie a narrower portrait view for mobile devices).
+These are then placed for optimal display on a mobile or tablet (ie. a narrower portrait view for mobile devices).

-Whilst the mobile version will be displayed to mobile users and desktop version displayed for desktop users, Google will only use the mobile version of the site when indexing.
+Whilst the mobile version will be displayed to mobile users and the desktop version displayed for desktop users, Google will only use the mobile version of the site when indexing.
 This has meant that websites that aren’t optimised for mobile, or don’t have mobile versions, are at a disadvantage in the SERPs compared to their mobile optimised peers.

-Why Google Switched To Mobile First Index
+The Mobile First Index Rollout

 The move by Google to mobile first indexing is a reflection of the changing way in which people are using the internet, with the growth in the popularity of mobile devices such as smartphones and tablets now performing the majority of search queries conducted on its search engine.